JARGON-FREE FACTS ABOUT THE EFFECTS OF GRASS ON NEW ZEALAND HORSES?

-the major base grass, which consists of a mould inhibitor to reduce the
+the major base grass, which unfortunately include a natural occurring fungus, that has been used by farmers as a mould inhibitor to reduce the

-in the root and the leaf sheaths with their highest content being in the
+in all parts of the grass, including the leaf sheaths with their highest content being in the

 seed-heads of the grass.